bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 Rules with explicit priorities are written as `(rule PRIO lhs rhs)` where `PRIO` is a signed (positive or negative) integer.
 An applicable rule with a higher priority will always match before a rule with a lower priority.
-The default priority for all rules if not otherwise specified is `0`.
+The default priority for all rules is `0` if not otherwise specified.

-Note that the system allows multiple applicable rules to exist with the same priority: that is, while the priority system allows for manual tie-breaking, this tie-breaking is not required.
+Note that the system allows multiple applicable rules to exist with the same priority: that is, while the priority system allows for manual tie-breaking, it is not required.

-Finally, one important note: the priority system is considered part of the core language semantics and execution of rules with different priorities is well-defined, so can be relied upon when specifying correct rules.
-However, the tie-breaking heuristic is *not* part of the specified language semantics, and so the user should never write rules whose correctness depends on one rule overriding another according to the heuristic.
+One final note: the priority system is considered part of the core language semantics and execution of rules with different priorities is well-defined, thus can be relied upon when specifying correct rules.
+However, the tie-breaking heuristic is **not** part of the specified language semantics, so the user should never write rules whose correctness depends on one rule overriding another according to the heuristic.

 ### Typed Terms

-ISLE allows the programmer to define types, and requires every term to have *parameter types* and a *return type* (analogous to first-order functions).
+ISLE allows the programmer to define types and requires every term to have *parameter types* and a *return type* (analogous to first-order functions).